 But who needs a balance control anyway?

 One of the many unusual design aspects of the GFA-750, is that the balance control actually controls the gain of the amplifier circuit itself.
-Turning the control increases the gain in one channel while decreasing it in the other.
+It’s not a voltage divider.
+Turning the control actually increases the gain in one channel while decreasing it in the other.

-So, instead of a balance control, gain can be set with a simple pair of matched resistors.
+So, instead of a balance control, gain can be set with a resistor.
 I use gold-plated DIP sockets to build plug-in gain modules.
 There are several advantages to this arrangement.

-- Gain can be customized from 3db to 11db to match your amplifier and sources.
+- Gain can be customized from 3db to 11db to match your amplifier gain and sources output levels.

 - Channel balance between left and right is much more precise, due to the matched resistors.
+The stock Alps Blue RK27 is +/- 20%!
 Any remaining channel imbalance is mostly due to the volume control.

 - Four electrolytic capacitors are eliminated from the signal path.